allegheny-computer-science-201-f2020/lab02/README.md

 Each team is expected to use branching and appropriate GitHub flow processes as the work on the lab progresses.

-## Creating a Programming Language

-### Accessing the Repository
+## Accessing the Repository

 For this assignment, we will be using a group assignment functionality of GitHub Classroom.
 For group assignments only one person will be creating the team on GitHub Classroom while the other team members will join that team.
 Please form a team consisting of two or three members, assign one person to be the designated team manager.

 The selected team manager should go into the #labs channel in our Slack team and find the announcement that provides a link for it.
 Copy this link and paste it into your web browser.
 Now, you should accept the laboratory assignment and create a new team with a unique and descriptive team name (under "Or Create a new team").
 Now the other members of the team can click on the assignment link in the #labs channel and select their team from the list under "Join an Existing Team".
 When other team members join their group in GitHub Classroom, a team is created